tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 memory less effective than programs that copy memory.
-In practice, requiring affinity may be a reasonable default if it can be changed easily when needed, or it may be a reasonable option for high-security environments such as Tor [7], but it is not a reasonable mitigation when shared-memory parallelism is actually needed.
+In practice, requiring affinity may be a reasonable default if it can be changed easily when needed, or it may be a reasonable option for high-security environments such as [Tor][], but it is not a reasonable mitigation when shared-memory parallelism is actually needed.

-The affinity solution has another couple of problems.
+The affinity solution has another couple of problems:

 - Thread affinity has real teeth on Windows and Linux but is not well supported on Mac OS X (and may not be well supported on other